-Revival from page one is still in the saving business."
-Pastor Clay Fuqua credits prayer as a factor for the Holy Spirit moving during the revival, which drew as many as 211 worshipers for one of the sessions.
-During the month prior to the revival, the congregation participated in 21 days of prayer, and fasted every Thursday.
-Additionally, they received a daily text message as a reminder about the prayer emphasis, and participated in a devotional that was posted on the church website.
 Additionally, in the weeks leading up to the event, Fuqua focused his messages on the power and importance of revival, and challenged each member to write on index cards the names of lost family members, friends and others they wanted to accept Christ.
-BAPTIZED WITH FIRE "We prayed with a burden for lost people and for us individually to be on fire for God," Fuqua said.
-"And we prayed for a fresh fire in our lives, which God delivered."
-The passion for the lost has not waned for the congregation, which averages between 300 and 400 on Sunday mornings.
-Louisiana Baptist Evangelism and Church Growth Team Director Keith Man-
+BAPTIZED WITH FIRE 'We prayed with a burden for lost people and for us individually to be on fire for God," Fuqua said.
+"And we prayed for a fresh fire in our lives, which God deliv- The passion for the lost has not waned for the congregation, which averages between 300 and 400 on Sunday mornings.
+Louisiana Baptist Evangelism and Church Growth Team Director Keith Man- Jamie Roe baptized his son, Andrew, during a worship service, March 15.
+Roe turned to Christ during a revival at First Baptist Church in Blanchard. uel led a training session for the FAITH evangelism program, and 25 teams immediately signed up to participate.
+Fuqua said that the teams, which totaled 100 people, have seen three people turn to Christ since the program began March 1.
+Moving forward, church leadership will offer FAITH evangelism training online.